Hibernate Batch Processing – Why you may not be using it. (Even if you think you are)

 Thanks! and appreciate any valuable suggestions you may have.

-5. abramsm Says:
+5. abramsm says:

 Hello.
 I would suggest reducing your batch size to 15-25 rather than 500.
 Those spikes you see are most likely caused by hibernate iterating over the objects in the first-level cache.